[Holodeck –

 HENRY: Henry Burleigh, Viscount Timmons.
 My sister, the Lady Beatrice

 Flora.
-You will address us as My Lord and My Lady.
+You will address us as my Lord and my Lady.

-as well as a governess.
+well as a governess.

 JANEWAY: I beg your pardon?